-Music 1.-Harmony and Analysis of Musical Form.
+Music 1.-Harmony and Counterpoint.-(1937-38).

-Music 2.-History of Music, Appreciation of Music, Public School Music.
-Sight-singing and Ear-training.
+Music 2.-History of Music, Appreciation of Music and Analysis of Musical Form.-Hours will be arranged to suit the

 These classes are given only if a sufficient number of students apply for them.